WebReflection/domtagger/README.md

   // OPTIONAL
   // a man in the middle for the output
+  // The html is what will be used to generate the content
   transform: function (html) {
     // it must return the eventually transformed html return html;